 Overview

 Yves Saint Laurent and his partner Pierre Bergé founded the house of Saint Laurent in Paris in 1961.
-After leaving Dior, Saint Laurent revolutionised fashion by introducing the tuxedo suit for women (Le Smoking), safari jackets and ready‑to‑wear line Rive Gauche in 1966, which democratised haute couture and set the stage for modern luxury brands.
+After leaving Dior, Saint Laurent revolutionised fashion by introducing the tuxedo suit for women (Le Smoking), safari jackets and ready-to-wear line Rive Gauche in 1966, which democratised haute couture and set the stage for modern luxury brands.
+Saint Laurent was acquired by Gucci Group (now Kering) in 1999 and has since undergone several creative transitions.

+In 2016 Belgian designer Anthony Vaccarello was appointed creative director, revitalising the brand with sleek silhouettes, strong shoulders and a rock-chic attitude.
+The label works across womenswear, menswear, ready-to-wear, and footwear.
+Recurring signatures include strong shoulders and sharp tailoring.
 The house became known for androgyny, sharp tailoring and an irreverent blend of masculine and feminine codes.

-In 2016 Belgian designer Anthony Vaccarello was appointed creative director, revitalising the brand with sleek silhouettes, strong shoulders and a rock‑chic attitude.
 Under his leadership the house offers womenswear, menswear, accessories, footwear and beauty products, operating boutiques worldwide while preserving its rebellious heritage.

 Philosophy